Eagle Mountain Railroad

 The Eagle Mountain Railroad (EMRR) was a private carrier in California, owned by the Kaiser Steel Corporation, and is owned today by Kaiser Steel's successor, Kaiser Ventures, Inc. of Ontario, California.

 The EMRR is 51 mi long and is located in Riverside County, California.
-Constructed in 1947–1948, it was used until 1986 to haul iron ore from Kaiser's Eagle Mountain Mine in the Colorado Desert to an interchange with the Southern Pacific Transportation Company in the Coachella Valley.
+Constructed in 1947–1948, it was used until 1986 to haul iron ore from Kaiser's Eagle Mountain Mine in the California Desert to an interchange with the Southern Pacific Transportation Company in the Coachella Valley.
 The last revenue train to operate over the line was on March 24, 1986.